Jennie-Techie/Jennie-Techie/README.md

-## Hi there! 👋 My name is Jennifer, aka Jennie Techie.
+## Hi there! 👋 My name is Jennifer.
 Welcome to my Github.

 <!--
 **Jennie-Techie/Jennie-Techie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.